lvm/api-dataset-arte-electronico-argentino/README.md

 [GIN-debug] Listening and serving HTTP on :8080
 ```

 and you can start querying the API.
+Note: If you export the `GIN_MODE=release` env var, those *debug* messages won't be displayed but it's recommended for production.
+Also, you can take a look at the [Dockerfile](Dockerfile) to get an idea of the steps required.

 ### Endpoints